KMLBurke/SeaSensor-1/README.md

 # Update - 13/5/20

 Unfortunity the Covid19 pandemic made some goals for this project a bit harder, and in turn I altered the aim for my application.
-As a group we were unable to join our projects and get data from our own sea buoy, so I chose to get my information from the M% Buoy off the coast of Waterford.
+As a group we were unable to join our projects and get data from our own sea buoy, so I chose to get my information from the M5 Buoy off the coast of Waterford.
 This gave me information on the sea temperature, sea air temperature and updated date/time.